Image: MomJunction Design Team

-From making funny faces, sneaking vegetables in their food to making up food stories, you may have tried all the tricks from the book to get your children to eat.
+From sneaking veggies in their food to making up food stories, you may have tried all the tricks from the book to get your children to eat.
 Try something different with our list of food games for kids.
-Let them play with their food but not in a messy way.
+According to research, “It is thought that the nutrition education given to the school-age children had a positive effect on their nutrition knowledge, attitudes, behaviors.”
+So, instead of delivering a dull lecture, why not teach them through engaging games and activities?
+These games make mealtime enjoyable and act as educational tools, helping children learn about nutrition, cooking, and the significance of healthy eating habits.
+Let them have fun with their food in a clean and organized way (1).
 You may ask them to cook, pick up fresh vegetables, or guess the item by tasting.
-Eating food in a cheerful spirit will make them relish it and finish their food.
+Eating food in a cheerful spirit will make them relish it.
 So read on for a collection of ideas for food games that can make food and fun go parallel for them.

 Fun Food Games Your Kids Will Love